Self-guided

 - Accommodations as described for 7 nights.

-- Baggage transfers if you choose this option (not available Day 2).
+- Transportation of your luggage if you choose this option (not available on day 2 and day 5).

 - Private transfer from Adelboden to Interlaken.